Next-Search/websearch-proposal/your-ownership-and-privacy/private-by-default.md

 ## Complete Anonymity

-So individuals who come and browser the site without creating an account will have their searches private by default.
+Individuals who come and browse the site without creating an account will have their searches private by default.

 {% hint style="info" %}
 We aren't afraid to admit that [DuckDuckGo](https://duckduckgo.com/) has set the standard here and we intend to emulate them.
 We admire DDG and their work.